11.6. operator=

 (a)(b)

 A correctly overloaded copy constructor performs a complete copy.
-It copies all aggregated part objects so that the original and new objects are fulling independent after the copy operation finishes.
+It copies all aggregated part objects so that the original and new objects are fully independent after the copy operation finishes.

 (c)

-Overloaded assignment operator with pointers.
+Overloaded assignment operator for complex objects.
 Two options for overloading operator= (the assignment operator).

 1. Member-by-member copy using the fundamental or built-in assignment operator - a common way of overloading the assignment operator.

 2. Byte-wise copy followed by a member-by-member copy of pointer members.
-Notice that the order is very important - doing the memcpy last will overwrite the addresses in any pointer variables.
+Notice that the order is significant - doing the memcpy last will overwrite the addresses in any pointer variables.

-2. Deletes existing data before replacing it with new data
+2. Test for and delete existing data before replacing it with new data.